Shafqat-Ara01/github-finder/README.md

 Your last selected theme (dark/light) is saved automatically using localStorage.

 ## What I Learned
--Using Fetch API with async/await
+- Using Fetch API with async/await
 - Error handling for real APIs
 - DOM manipulation to generate UI dynamically
 - Responsive layouts